-There are currently four local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking and cooking and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings
+There are currently seven local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking, cooking, holistic therapies and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings

 The cafes are open at the following times:

-Peer supporters are people who have achieved at least one year’s stability in their substance misuse and who are recruited, trained and deployed to volunteer alongside staff in different substance misuse services across Forth Valley.
+Peer supporters are people who have achieved at least 12 months of stability in recovery and who are selected, trained and deployed to volunteer alongside staff in different substance misuse services across Forth Valley.
 Peer supporting can be an important motivational opportunity for many service users who are seeking to pursue a career in social care, health care community work or substance misuse.